moderndatacompany/dataos.info/docs/interfaces/data_product_hub/discovery.md

     </center>

-- Paste the copied URL in place of `{{baseUrl}}`, give your DataOS API key as a bearer token, and click on the send after which you can access the data as shown below.
-You can use this API endpoint along with the bearer token to build your data application.
+- Paste the copied URL in place of {{baseUrl}}, provide the DataOS API key as a bearer token, and click on send to access the data, as shown below.
+This API endpoint, along with the bearer token, can be used to build your data application.

     <center>
     <img src="/interfaces/data_product_hub/discovery/annotely_image%20(19)%20(1).png" alt="DPH" style="width:40rem; border: 1px solid black;" />